UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - Against the spread, Louisiana Tech is 3-3-0 this year.

-- When Louisiana Tech churns out more than 322.6 yards, the team is 3-1 against the spread and 1-3 overall.
+- When Louisiana Tech amasses over 322.6 yards, the team is 3-1 against the spread and 1-3 overall.

-- The Bulldogs have 10 giveaways this season, while the Roadrunners have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.